NEW! Biden Administration’s Detailed Guide to the IRA

-Dec.
-2022: The White House has released a 182-page guide to the energy and climate provisions of the Inflation Reduction Act.
-Full title: Building a Clean Energy Economy: A Guidebook to the Inflation Reduction Act’s Investments in Clean Energy and Climate Action.
-It’s available here (15 MB pdf).
+In December 2022 the White House released a 182-page guide to the energy and climate provisions of the Inflation Reduction Act.
+Building a Clean Energy Economy: A Guidebook to the Inflation Reduction Act’s Investments in Clean Energy and Climate Action is a 15 MB pdf.

 Introduction